Doug Mientkiewicz: Los Angeles Dodgers

 On February 26, 2009, Mientkiewicz signed a minor league contract with an invitation to spring training with the Los Angeles Dodgers.
 He made the Major League roster as a pinch hitter and appeared in seven games for the Dodgers in April before dislocating his shoulder sliding into second base and being placed on the 60-day disabled list.
 After a brief rehab stint with the Triple-A Albuquerque Isotopes from July 28 to August 17, Mientkiewicz rejoined the Dodgers in September, seeing sporadic action as a pinch hitter down the stretch.
-He collected six hits in eighteen at-bats, only one of which was for extra bases, and had three runs batted in.
+He had six hits in eighteen at-bats, only one of which was for extra bases, and had three runs batted in.

 Mientkiewicz signed a minor league contract with the Dodgers for the 2010 season, and came to camp to compete for the left-handed pinch hitter role.
 He was offered a coaching position with the team when he did not make the club out of spring training, but opted instead to keep playing and become a free agent.